 THE LAST BUS TO NOWHERE - THE DEATH OF A NORTHERN TOWN

-Somewhere in the distance an angry, aggressive voice let rip with a vitriolic tirade.
-It was quickly answered in kind, and for what seemed an age the two protagonists raged at each other until they gradually faded away..
-It was like this every night, first came the shouts and the screams followed by the sirens, then more shouts before an uneasy silence settled over the town.
+Somewhere in the distance an angry, aggressive voice let rip with a vitriolic tirade of threats and insults.
+It was quickly answered in kind, and for what seemed an age the two protagonists raged at each other until they gradually faded away.
+It was like this every night; first came the shouts and the screams followed by the sirens, then more shouts before an uneasy silence settled over the town.
 I don’t think anyone slept with both eyes closed anymore.
-I certainly didn’t.

 A pair of headlights swept into view, quickly followed by the sound of a labouring diesel engine as the number one bus ground its way toward me.
-Moments later its doors hissed open revealing a driver who looked as if he wanted to be anywhere else but here; I could only wonder as to what transgressions he must have committed to find himself driving the last bus to nowhere on a night like this.
+Moments later its doors hissed open revealing a driver who looked as if he wanted to be anywhere else but where he was.
+I could only wonder as to what transgressions he must have committed to find himself driving the last bus to nowhere on a night like this.
 “Where to?” he asked.
-It was time to go.

 Comments